Cynler/Casual-Guide-to-Cleaning/README.md

 After Dishes are done:
 - **Place the washed dishes face down**, so the water doesn't linger on the dishes
-- Squeeze the sponges and shake the brushes dry.
+- **Squeeze the sponges and shake the brushes dry**.
 Wet sponges are perfect breeding grounds for bacteria, and bugs *love* to lay their eggs in dripping water pools filled with nutritious food bits.
 - Dump out the sink filters to **to the trash**

 How to clean dish cloth:
 - Wash and rinse the cloth after washing it with cleaner
+- **Please make sure the cloth is soap free.** If you let the cleaner solution dry with the cloth the rag will quickly become brittle.
-- Microwave for a minute
+- Microwave for a minute to sterilize.

 Wash your hands after touching the dishes, especially days old dishes.
 Don't cross contaminate.